benjzhang/benjzhang.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a Ph.D. candidate in Computational Science and Engineering at [MIT](https://mit.edu).
+My research lies at the intersection of computational statistics and computational dynamics.
+I enjoy studying how these two fields interact with and complement each other towards the goals of predictive modeling and uncertainty quantification.

 I received my Master's degree in Aeronautics & Astronautics from MIT in 2017, and my Bachelor's degrees in Engineering Physics and Applied Mathematics from UC Berkeley in 2015.